AndriusA/personal-website/blog/2017-09-01-play-documentation.md

 By no means this is a substitute for proper documentation, but then there aren't really any adequate tools and this serves our purposes nicely to always have a live, running service publish its own basic documentation.

+Finally - an example where we used it, the [DEX (Data Exchange) API reference](https://dex.hubofallthings.com/docs).